Learning Neural Force Manifolds for Sim2Real Robotic Symmetrical Paper Folding: Related Work

-However, a few works have attempted to solve the paper folding problem.
-For example, Elbrechter et al.~\cite{elbrechter2012folding} demonstrated paper folding using visual tracking and real-time physics-based modeling with impressive results, but they required expensive end effectors (two Shadow Dexterous Hands), one end effector to hold the paper down while folding at all times, and the paper to have AR tags for visual tracking.
+However, a few researchers have attempted to solve the paper folding problem.
+For example, Elbrechter et al.~\cite{elbrechter2012folding} demonstrated paper folding using visual tracking and real-time physics-based modeling, with impressive results, but they required expensive end effectors (two Shadow Dexterous Hands), one end effector to hold the paper down while folding at all times, and the paper to have AR tags for visual tracking.
 Similarly, Namiki et al.~\cite{namiki2015robotic} also achieved paper folding through dynamic motion primitives and used physics-based simulations to estimate the deformation of the paper sheet, also requiring highly specialized manipulators and an end effector to hold the paper down while folding.
-By contrast, our method can fold papers reliably without any need for holding down the paper during the folding operation and requires only an extremely simple 3D printed gripper.
-Other approaches have also attempted to fold with a single manipulator while minimizing sliding \cite{petrik2019folding, petrik2020static}, but these methods focused on fabrics whose ends were taped down to the substrate.
+By contrast, our method can fold papers reliably without any need for holding down the paper during the folding operation and requires only a simple 3D printed gripper.

+Other researchers have also attempted to fold with a single manipulator while minimizing sliding \cite{petrik2016folding, petrik2019folding, petrik2020static}, but their methods focused on fabrics whose ends were taped down to the substrate.
+Though these methods have achieved favorable folding accuracy using a physical model for garments and fabric, we have observed in our experiments that their generated trajectories perform poorly when applied to paper folding.
+We believe that this is due to their local optimization strategy of solving the subsequent grasp pose using only the current grasp.
+In contrast, we generate our folding trajectories through global optimization, thus showcasing the importance of considering both current and future deformation states during the paper manipulation process.